objcio/articles/2015-02-10-core-image-intro.md

 ![Image being tweaked with the Color Controls filter](/images/issue-21/color-controls.png)

 The sample app is restricted to filters that have a single input image, and zero or more numerical inputs.
-There are some interesting filters that do not fall into this category (notably, the compositing and transition filters).
+There are some interesting filters that do not fall into this category (notably the compositing and transition filters).
 Even so, the app gives a good overview of the functionality available in Core Image.

 For each input parameter to the filter, a slider is configured with the minimum and maximum value of the parameter, and its value is set to the default value.
 When the value of the slider changes, it conveys the change to its delegate, which is a `UIImageView` subclass that holds a `CIFilter` reference.